cmbant/getdist/README.rst

 * Python 3.8+
 * matplotlib
 * scipy
-* PySide6 - optional, only needed for GUI
+* PySide6 - optional, only needed for Qt-based GUI
+* Streamlit - optional, only needed for web-based GUI
 * Working LaTeX installation (not essential, only for some plotting/table functions)

 Python distributions like Anaconda have most of what you need (except for LaTeX).

-To use the `GUI <https://getdist.readthedocs.io/en/latest/gui.html>`_ you need PySide.
+To use the Qt-based `GUI <https://getdist.readthedocs.io/en/latest/gui.html>`_ you need PySide6.
+To use the Streamlit web interface, you need Streamlit.
-See the `GUI docs <https://getdist.readthedocs.io/en/latest/gui.html#installation>`_ for suggestions on how to install.
+See the `GUI docs <https://getdist.readthedocs.io/en/latest/gui.html#installation>`_ for suggestions on how to install both.

 Algorithm details
 ==================